EXPRESSION of INTEREST (EoI)

 - A Cover letter expressing interest in this assignment;

-- Technical Proposal with a brief description of why your consulting firm or you as a consultant would be considered as the most suitable for the assignment, relevant expertise, and a detailed clear methodology, on how will be your approach and complete the assignment;
+- Technical Proposal with a brief description of why your Consulting Firm would be considered as the most suitable for the assignment, relevant expertise, and a detailed clear methodology, on how will be your approach and complete the assignment;

 - The Technical Proposal should also contain the CVs of the personnel proposed in accordance with the EoI.
 The CVs shall not exceed 4 pages.